NXDOMAIN

 These three look similar but mean very different things:

-- NODATA — the name exists, but not the record type you asked for.
+- NODATA: the name exists, but not the record type you asked for.
 Looking up an AAAA on an IPv4-only host returns NODATA, not NXDOMAIN.
+(Many tools render NODATA as an empty-result NOERROR, which adds to the confusion.)

-If WhereIsDNS shows NXDOMAIN across most resolvers but a few say "ok," the record was probably just created — wait for cached negative responses to expire (governed by the SOA's minimum TTL, typically 1 hour).
-If most say "ok" but a few say NXDOMAIN, those resolvers may have cached a stale negative response from before the record existed.
+If WhereIsDNS shows NXDOMAIN across most resolvers but a few say "ok," the record was probably just created and most resolvers have stale negative caches.
+If most say "ok" but a few say NXDOMAIN, those few are the ones with stale negative caches — they'll catch up within the negative TTL window.

 Related: TTL · SOA records · resolver.